wanzare/simpleSpellChecker/README.md

-Spell cheker
+Spell checker
 =========
-A simple illustration of how a spell cheker works.
+A simple illustration of how a spell checker works.

 ## Requirements
 ```bash